-- Invite students to meet at least once a term (twice in Autumn Term for Part 1), and arrange the meetings. - Help students reflect on their academic progress and personal and professional development - discuss work, feedback and marks (using submodular mark screens on RISIS), attendance, careers etc. - · Actively encourage engagement of all your tutees. - Get to know them as individuals to enable you to write references.
+- Invite students to meet at least once a term (twice in Autumn Term for Part 1), and arrange the meetings. - Help students reflect on their academic progress and personal and professional development discuss work, feedback and marks (using the Student Progress Dashboard), attendance, careers etc. - Actively encourage engagement of all your tutees. - Get to know them as individuals to enable you to write references.